mattius459/runway_game/README.md

 - Review and check regularly the [Project 1 Code Review](./project-1-code-review.pdf) to ensure that your project is going to meet the minimum requirements.
 - **Consult documentation and other resources** to better understand methods, etc.
 - Write **DRY (Don't Repeat Yourself)** code.
 Check for repeating code and refactor into functions that accept arguments.

 ---

-## Project Feedback + Evaluation

-- Your instructors will be using the [Project 1 Code Review](./project-1-code-review.pdf) form to determine whether or not the project passes all of the minimum requirements.
-- If your instructors determine that your project does not meet the above requirements (denoted using checkboxes), you may request to address the deficiencies identified.
-However, be aware that **there is only a single opportunity to resubmit a project or project assessment during the course**.
-- If there is a specific section of code that you would like an instructor to provide additional feedback, please ask!

----